Factual/s3-journal/README.md

 [factual/s3-journal "0.1.0"]
 ```

-This library exposes only three functions in the `s3-journal` namespace: `journal`, which constructs a journal object that can be written to, `submit!`, which writes to the journal, and `stats`, which returns information about the state of the journal.
+This library exposes only three functions in the `s3-journal` namespace: `journal`, which constructs a journal object that can be written to, `put!`, which writes to the journal, and `stats`, which returns information about the state of the journal.

 All configuration is passed in as a map to `(journal options)`, with the following parameters: